Littlle League Bans Composite Bats But Issues Waivers!

 Wooden and aluminum metal/alloy bats are not subject to the moratorium.
 Bats that have only a metal or alloy barrel (and no other material, unless it is in the end cap of the bat), and if it meets the other standards (length, diameter, etc. for the respective division in which it is used) are not subject to the moratorium, regardless of the composition of the handle or the transition to the barrel.

-For a complete list of bats that may be used this year (those which have been granted waiver status) please go to the LLI website here.
+For a complete list of bats that may be used this year, please go to the "Documents" section.
 FoFF